 Iakovos Makropoulos

-I completed my Ph.D. in Politics at the University of Strathclyde, supervised by Dr. Wolfgang Rüdig and Dr. Zachary Greene.
+I completed my Ph.D. in Politics at the University of Strathclyde, supervised by Dr. Wolfgang Rüdig and Prof. Zoe Greene.
 My thesis focuses on the career structure of election candidates, addressing questions such as: Are young careerist politicians really out of touch with voters?
 How do distinct career types of politicians affect the level of congruence between parties and the electorate?
 My thesis comprises three research papers using comparative data mainly from the Comparative Candidates Survey (CCS) and the Comparative Study of Electoral Systems (CSES).

 Methodologically, I employ quantitative methods to address my research questions, with expertise in Causal Inference, Multilevel Modelling, Structural Equation Modelling (SEM), and Quantitative Text Analysis.
 I also specialize in MrP (Multilevel Regression with Poststratification), a method for generating public opinion estimates in small territories with limited demographic data.